 People with cash in their wallets were not holding up any store lines during those recent couple of weeks.
 In fact, in some cases they were the only ones able to purchase items that were needed so badly.
-Take a look at this Consumer Reports article Hurricane Sandy proves cash is still king in emergencies.

 This article not only explains why it makes sense to always have cash on hand, but also gives advice regarding how to keep it safe.
 Please let me know your thoughts about this subject.
 Do you keep a stash of cash around the house for emergencies?
 If so, have you ever experienced a situation in which it was the only form of payment that was acceptable?
 What types of hiding places around the house do you use for your cash?
 Looking forward to hearing from you.